Democrats Warn Trump Against Pardoning Russia Probe Figures

 “No, God forbid, no. No. No,” Giuliani said.

 While Trump may have been vindicated, his troubles are far from over.
-Not only do Democrats plan on launching more investigations, some are even calling for Trump’s impeachment.
+Not only do Democrats plan on launching more investigations, but some are also even calling for Trump’s impeachment.
 According to The Hill, Texas Representative Al Green called Trump a “bigot,” vowing to continue seeking his impeachment.